-The Office of Graduate Admissions and Student Services at the George Washington University's School of Engineering and Applied Science serves to:
+The Office of Graduate Admissions and Student Services at the George Washington University's School of Engineering and Applied Science fosters academic, professional and personal growth for all graduate students.
+We collaborate with faculty and administrators to support and encourage learning and thriving at GW.

 About the School of Engineering and Applied Science